jamesmatherly/finance-project-backend/README.md

 - Add CI pipeline to build and test new features automatically before deployment

-- Integration with AWS-hosted NoSQL database
+- Integration with AWS-hosted databases

 - Create more repos with more microservices that interact with each other in AWS

-- Front end implementation